tektronix/tm_devices/docs/advanced/signal_generators.md

 ###### Constraints:

-The AWG7K series instruments functions identically to the AWG5K series, excluding the higher sample rate, lower amplitude, and offset range.
+The AWG7K series instruments function identically to the AWG5K series, excluding the higher sample rate, lower amplitude, and offset range.
-The model number conveys information about the unit, with the second and third number indicating the maximum sample rate in gigahertz allowed on the unit.
+The model number conveys information about the unit, with the second and third numbers indicating the maximum sample rate in gigahertz allowed on the unit.

 <div markdown="1" class="custom-table-title">